 But do treadmills track or count your steps?
 No, step count is not one of the metrics that treadmills can track.
-Individuals generally rely on their smartwatch or apps to count the total number of steps covered by them.
-Some treadmills allow users to wear a pedometer which wirelessly communicates with the equipment.
+Individuals generally rely on their smartwatches or apps to count the total number of steps covered by them.
+Some treadmills allow users to wear a pedometer that wirelessly communicates with the equipment.

 This helps in understanding how many steps we have already taken and also motivates us to walk/run on the treadmill to fulfill our goal.

 Running on a treadmill doesn’t lead to precise step calculations as there are no specific settings to calculate step length on a treadmill.